 “The 240-acre addition was established as part of the Conservation Reserve Program,” explains Joe Blastick, Land Steward with The Nature Conservancy.
 Although grasses were well established there were few forbs, and Siberian elm (Ulmus pumila) infested most of the 240-acre parcel.

 “Our goal is to improve the overall condition of this new parcel, but to accomplish this we knew we had to first remove the elm,” Blastick says.
-In 2012, TNC partnered with Dow AgroSciences LLC to develop and implement an integrated management strategy for Siberian elm, and measure plant community response following tree removal on the newly acquired parcel.
+In 2012, TNC partnered with Dow AgroSciences LLC (DowDuPont) to develop and implement an integrated management strategy for Siberian elm, and measure plant community response following tree removal on the newly acquired parcel.

 Siberian elm was introduced to the area in windbreak plantings and from windblown seed.
 The oldest trees were up to 24 inches in diameter and 50 feet tall, with elm seedlings invading the grassland within several hundred yards of mature trees.
 The infestation was too large for backpack herbicide treatments or hand removal so a combined strategy was developed that included prescribed fire, cutting followed by cut-surface herbicide treatments on large elm, and aerial herbicide application on smaller trees and seedlings.